Is This It?

 Christmas Gift List & Greeting

-The meaning of the season has been much debated across the blogosphere and it is one that I have not engaged in.
+The meaning of this season has been much debated across the blogosphere, and it is one that I have not engaged in.
+But now, I am starting to ponder what it means for everyone.
+For my daughter, it is about getting everyone personalized christmas gifts and having a good family time.
 What has been true for me is that a Christmas gift is not the uppermost thing on my mind.
 Yes, as a joke I told my daughter the three material things that I would like for Christmas and in order of priority:

 - The Sims 4 game